Civil Rights and Equal Protection for Race, Gender, and Disability

 The Americans with Disabilities Act (ADA) is a “civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public" (What is the Americans with Disabilities Act?, 2020, para.
 1).
 The first disability law enacted in the United States was Section 504 of the 1973 Rehabilitation Act.
 It prohibited discrimination against people with disabilities in programs that receive federal financial assistance, and set the stage for enactment of the Americans with Disabilities Act.

-Signed into law by President George H. W. Bush in 1990, the ADA is a milestone achievement in the civil rights struggle by individuals with disabilities and exceptionalities.
+Signed into law by President George H. W. Bush in July 1990, the ADA is a milestone achievement in the civil rights struggle by individuals with disabilities and exceptionalities.
 ADA changed the everyday lives of millions of Americans.
-People with disabilities no longer had to abandon their wheelchairs to ride a train or bus; a restaurant or grocery store could no longer refuse to serve a disabled person; individuals could not be blocked from employment because of their disability or paid less money for the same work; homosexuals could not longer be labeled disabled (Lombard, 2015).
+Students with disabilities could not be denied equal schooling.
+Individuals with disabilities no longer had to abandon their wheelchairs to ride a train or bus; a restaurant or grocery store could no longer refuse to serve a disabled person; no one could not be blocked from employment because of their disability or paid less money for the same work; homosexuals could not longer be labeled disabled (Lombard, 2015).

 Here is the entire text of the law, as amended.
 Other important legislation include the Individuals with Disabilities Education Act (IDEA) in 1990 and the Americans with Disabilities Amendments Act in 2008.
 There are more resources at the Disability Rights and Justice Movement and the Disability History Museum.